fdbatista/pg-shards-demo/README.md

 );
 ```

-And then populate it with some random data:
+And then populate each DB with some random data:

 ```sql
 --INSTANCE 1